Battle of the Coconut Grove: Battle

 At 17:00, the gunnery sergeant of Company F reported in person to the battalion command post.
-Company F had moved out as ordered from its reserve position to the lines held by Company E, however, had veered too far to the right and had missed Company E entirely.
+Company F had moved out as ordered from its reserve position to the lines held by Company E; however they had veered too far to the right and had missed Company E entirely.
 Company F proceeded onward and found itself in a position behind the Japanese lines.
 It was reported by the gunnery sergeant that Rapp had found it increasingly difficult to control his company, suffering some casualties and platoons intermingling and becoming disorganized.
 The gunnery sergeant was ordered to go back to Company F and guide it back to the battalion position.
 By 17:45, Company F was back in the battalion lines and had taken a position on the perimeter which was set up for the night.
-At 18:30, communications were reestablished and the artillery of the 12th Marine Regiment was ordered establish pre-designated fire zones north, east, and west sides of the 2nd Battalion, 21st Marines' perimeter.
+At 18:30, communications were reestablished, and artillery was ordered establish pre-designated fire zones north, east, and west sides of the 2nd Battalion, 21st Marines' perimeter.
 The 2nd Marine Raiders Battalion—attached to the 21st Marine Regiment—was directed to protect the supply line from the main line of resistance to the 2nd Battalion, 21st Marines.
-Ames ordered Smoak to send out patrols and prepare to attack the Japanese positions in the morning, with tank, artillery, and aircraft support.
+Ames ordered Smoak to send out patrols and prepare to attack the Japanese positions in the morning with tank, artillery, and aircraft support.

-Throughout the night, the Japanese defenders fired their rifles sporadically, but made no attempt to assault the Marine positions.
-On the morning of 14 November, all companies established outposts about 75 yd in front of the perimeter, and sent out patrols.
-At 09:05, airstrikes were called in, with 18 TBF Avengers from VMTB-143 bombing and strafing the area after artillery marked the target with smoke.
+Throughout the night the Japanese defenders fired their rifles sporadically but made no attempt to assault the Marine positions.
+On the morning of 14 November, all companies established outposts about 75 yd in front of the perimeter and sent out patrols.
+At 09:05 airstrikes were called in, with 18 TBF Avengers from VMTB-143 bombing and strafing the area after artillery marked the target with smoke.
 Immediately after the airstrike, Company E moved back into its original position in the line.
 Smoak then ordered an attack, with Company E on the left and Company G on the right while Companies F and H would hold in reserve.
 The attack was to be a frontal assault, supported by five M3 Stuart tanks of the 2nd Platoon, Company B, 3rd Tank Battalion.